47 of The Best Sport Psychology Quotes

 Gareth J. Mole

-Comment: This sounds very similar to one of the Jonah Oliver quotes above.
-So I will give him the credit for it.
-But I like my version too.
+Comment: This sounds similar to one of Jonah Oliver’s quotes above, so I will give him credit for it.
+But I like my version, too.

 Peter Clarke

-Comment: This quote is taken from the first few seconds of Peter Clarke’s interview on the podcast Under The Lid with Scolls, Buck & Burkey.
-Once again it points out that we don’t need to be feeling a certain way in order to execute our motor skills under pressure.
-And in fact, waiting to feel that way will limit the number of chances you give yourself.
+Comment: This quote is taken from the first few seconds of Peter Clarke’s interview on the podcast Under The Lid with Scolls, Buck, and Burkey.
+Once again, it points out that we don’t need to feel a certain way to execute our motor skills under pressure.
+In fact, waiting to feel that way will limit the number of chances you give yourself.

 “Listen to everyone because even an idiot will have a good idea once or twice in their life.
 Then evaluate and pick out what works for you and commit to it.”